Updated 12/11/25. This post may contain affiliate links.

 Prepare the Topping

 - Dump the loose dough onto a large piece of plastic wrap and firmly but swiftly press the pieces together, kneading lightly if needed, to form a more cohesive dough.
+If the dough is too crumbly and won't come together, you can wet your hands and flick just a bit of water onto the dough — just until it comes together.
 Wrap the dough in the plastic and roll into a neat log shape.
 Refrigerate at least 1 hour.

 Make the Cookie Dough

-- Add 225 g butter to a medium-sized, light colored pot or pan.
+- Add butter to a medium-sized, light colored pot or pan.
 Heat on medium until butter melts, then stir, scraping the bottom constantly, with a heatproof spatula until you see brown bits at the bottom of the pan.
-This browning process can happen quickly and may end up burning if you're not watching carefully!
-As soon as the butter solids turn light brown, pour the butter into a medium-sized mixing bowl to help stop the cooking.
+This browning process can happen quickly and may end up burning if you're not watching carefully! *As soon as* the butter solids turn light brown, pour the butter into a medium-sized mixing bowl to help stop the cooking.225 g butter

-- Add 250 g granulated sugar, 50 g brown sugar, and 1 tsp kosher salt to the hot butter and carefully stir to combine.
-Let rest at cool room temperature for about an hour until the mixture starts to congeal.
-If your kitchen is warm you can do this step in the refrigerator but you'll want to make sure the mixture remain soft and doesn't completely harden.
+- Add sugar, brown sugar, and salt to the hot butter and CAREFULLY stir to combine.
+Let rest at room temperature, giving the mixture a couple stirs with a whisk every 10-15 minutes or so until the mixture is warm (not hot), becomes cohesive (but not completely solid/firm), and starts to lighten in color/become opaque as you whisk.
+This can take anywhere from 20-60 minutes total depending on the season/the temperature of your house.
+If your kitchen is very warm you can do this step in the refrigerator but you'll want to make sure the mixture remains soft and doesn't completely harden.250 g granulated sugar, 50 g brown sugar, 1 tsp Diamond brand kosher salt

-- Give the cooled mixture a stir to "fluff" it up.
-Add 1/4 tsp baking powder, 1 tsp baking soda, and 1 Tbsp dry milk powder, and mix to combine well.
+- Give the cooled mixture a good stir to "fluff" it up.
+Add baking powder, baking soda, and milk powder and mix to combine well.1 tsp baking soda, 1/4 tsp baking powder, 1 Tbsp dry milk powder

 Assembly and Baking

 - Remove topping from the refrigerator, unwrap, and carefully slice into 12 discs.
+If the discs crumble as you're cutting them, simply grab the pieces and press/squeeze/gently knead them in your hand, warming them slightly.
+They should come together.
 Set aside.

 - Scoop egg-sized balls of dough and roll between your hands to achieve a smooth ball (I use a ~2 Tbsp cookie scoop for this).
 Place balls 3" apart on a parchment-lined baking sheet.

-- To make the egg wash, mix 1 egg yolk, 1 tsp water, and a Pinch salt in a small dish.
+- To make the egg wash, mix egg yolk, water, and salt in a small dish until well combined.1 egg yolk, 1 tsp water, Pinch salt

 - Remove cookies from oven and wait 5 minutes, then transfer each cookie to a cooling rack to finish cooling.
 I find these are best enjoyed once completely cool, as it gives the bolo topping time to firm up correctly.